frkmnt/TurnBasedClash/README.md

 ###### Seer
 Tier 3.
 Previous Class: Wizard.
 Main Stats: Int. <br>
 Seers are wise mages that often act as counselors for nobility. <br>
+* Demoralizing Field: Apply vulnerable to all characters in a 2x2 radius.

 ###### Enhancer
 Tier 3.
 Previous Class: Sorcerer.
 Main Stats: Dex. <br>
 Enhancers focus their magic on improving their bodies' properties. <br>
+* Amplify Magic II: The next spell cast doesn't cost speed and deals 2x damage.

 ###### Psychic
 Tier 3.
 Previous Class: Sorcerer.
 Main Stats: Int. <br>
 Psychics use magic to tap into the powers of the mind. <br>
+* Mind Muscle: Push an enemy 3x tiles in any direction.
+If it collides with something, it receives 1x stacks of stunned.
+If it collides with another character, that character receives 1x stack of stunned.
+* Force Field: Receive 2x stacks of Shield.

 ###### Inquisitor